helixyte/everest/docs/tutorial/building.rst

 .. sidebar:: Entities and Resources

-   The entity model implements the *domain logic* of the application by enforcing all value state constraints at all times.
+   The entity model implements the :term:`domain logic` of the application by enforcing all value state constraints at all times.

    Entities are manipulated through :term:`resource` objects.
 A resource object provides access either to a single entity object (:term:`member resource`) or to a collection of entities of the same kind (:term:`collection resource`).
-Resources can call other resources to modify other parts of the entity model, thus implementing the *business logic* of the application.
+Resources can call other resources to modify other parts of the entity model, thus implementing the :term:`business logic` of the application.

-   Collection resources use :term:`aggregate`s to provide access to the underlying entities.
+   Each collection resource uses an :term:`aggregate` to provide access to its underlying entities.
 They support slicing, filtering, and ordering operations.

 The first step on our way to the Plant Scribe application is therefore to decide which data we want to store in our entity model.
-We start with the
+We start with the customer:
-customer:

 .. literalinclude:: ../demoapp/v0/plantscribe/entities/customer.py
-   :lineno:
+   :linenos:

 In our example, the :class:`Customer` class inherits from the :class:`Entity` class provided by :mod:`everest`.
 This is convenient, but not necessary; any